Introduction To The Ancient Principles Of Ayurveda

 Have a better understanding of the concepts and principles of Ayurvedic medicine

-Have a better understanding of Doshas (body constitution) and how to recognise your own dosha type
+Have a better understanding of the Doshas (body constitution) and how to recognise your own Dosha type

 What will it be like

-On the course: You will receive regular verbal feedback from your tutor throughout the course, as and when appropriate.
+Assessment throughout the day: you will recieve regular verbal feedback as and when appropriate.

-At the end: You will be ask to complete a course evaluation form.
+At the end: you will be asked to complete a session summary quiz and course evaluation form.

 What else do you need to buy or do

-Bring 1 hand towel and wet wipes.
+Bring wet wipes, paper and pen.
 As this is a practical course, students may want to bring a cotton t-shirt to change into.

 What this course could lead to